oaregithub/oare_mono/README.md

 # Welcome to OARE

 Welcome to the Old Assyrian Research Environment project!
-We're glad you're here and are excited to get to work.
-On this page, you can find information for getting started on the project and running the site on your local machine.
+We're glad you're here and are excited to work with you.
+On this page, you can find information for getting started on the project and running the site on your local machine for development purposes.
+You can also find information regarding project styling, best practices, and workflow processes.
 Please take the time to review everything on this page before getting started.
 The live site can be accessed at https://oare.byu.edu.

 Once again, we're glad you are on the team.
 The codebase is growing in size and complexity.
 We understand that it's going to take some time for you to familiarize yourself with the code, the conventions we follow, and the goals of the project.
-We'll do our best to give you a good overview and guide you along as you get started, but don't be afraid to reach out with any questions you might have.
+We'll do our best to give you a good overview and guide you along as you get started, but don't be afraid to reach out with any questions you might have at any point.

 # Table of Contents